rabanti-github/PicoXLSX/README.md

 # What's new in version 2.x
 * Complete replacement of the old style handling
+* Added appending of styles for an easier composition of complex styles
 * Added more options to assign styles to cells
 * Added Shortener (property WS) to reduce the code overhead
 * Added static methods for the most important formulas (round, floor, ceil, min, max, average, median, sum, vlookup)